openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 keywords:
   - OpenEBS
   - OpenEBS overview
-description: OpenEBS builds on Kubernetes to enable Stateful applications to easily access Dynamic Local or Distributed Container Attached Kubernetes Persistent Volumes.
+description: OpenEBS builds on Kubernetes to enable Stateful applications to easily access Dynamic Local or Replicated Container Attached Kubernetes Persistent Volumes.
 By using the Container Native Storage pattern users report lower costs, easier management, and more control for their teams.
 ---

 ## What is OpenEBS?

-OpenEBS turns any storage available to Kubernetes worker nodes into Local or Distributed Kubernetes Persistent Volumes.
+OpenEBS turns any storage available to Kubernetes worker nodes into Local or Replicated Kubernetes Persistent Volumes.
 OpenEBS helps application and platform teams easily deploy Kubernetes stateful workloads that require fast and highly durable, reliable, and scalable [Container Native Storage](../concepts/container-native-storage.md).

 OpenEBS is also a leading choice for NVMe based storage deployments.